onflow/flow-playground/README.md

 # Welcome

 The Flow Playground is the best way to learn and try Cadence.
-For newcomers to Flow the [Flow Deveroper Documentation](https://docs.onflow.org) has a guide on how to use the Playground.
+For newcomers to Flow the [Flow Developer Documentation](https://docs.onflow.org) has a guide on how to use the Playground.

 ## Philosophy